haboque/jcarousel/README.md

 jCarousel is a jQuery plugin for controlling a list of items in horizontal or vertical order.
 It provides a full-featured and flexible toolset for navigating any HTML based content in a carousel-like fashion.
+This is a simple way to build your very own slider.

 **Note**: The master branch contains the new version 0.3 which is not released
           yet and is not compatible with [0.2](https://github.com/jsor/jcarousel/tree/0.2).